Ireland–Palestine relations

 Ireland–Palestine relations are the bilateral and historical relations between Ireland and Palestine.
 In 2000, Ireland established a representative office in Ramallah and Palestine has an embassy in Dublin.
 Both countries are members of the Union for the Mediterranean.

 In late 2024, Ireland announced it would join South Africa's Gaza genocide case against Israel in the International Court of Justice.

-Irish politicians have met with leaders of both Hamas and the Palestinian Authority, and Taoiseach Leo Varadkar has criticized European Union president Ursula von der Leyen for her pro-Israel stance.
+Irish politicians have met with leaders of both Hamas and the Palestinian Authority.
+While Taoiseach, Leo Varadkar criticized European Union president Ursula von der Leyen for her pro-Israel stance.